-Q. I have been reading your articles posted on Rapture Ready web sight and have learned much from them and you.
-I co-teach a Men’s bible study every two weeks and this year we decided to study God’s word with out using a study guide.
+I have been reading your articles, and have learned much from you.
+I co-teach a Men’s bible study every two weeks and this year we decided to study God’s word without using a study guide.
 My turn is coming up (probably be four sessions) I felt lead to study Psalm 91.
 I personally believe that this is God’s direct word of protection to and over me and my family.
-But, when faced with teaching and open discussion I know that the men will ask questions such as: Why do good Christian people get sick, hurt and so on.
+But, when faced with teaching and open discussion I know that the men will ask questions such as: Why do good Christian people get sick, hurt, and so on.
 What are your thoughts on this?

-The world is in a fallen sin filled state, and sin causes disease.
-The normal person spends a fair amount of time each day doing things that make us more vulnerable to accident and disease rather than less.
+The world is in a fallen sin-filled state, and sin causes disease.
+The normal person spends a fair amount of time each day doing things that make us more vulnerable to accidents and disease rather than less.
 We choose to eat and drink things that are harmful to our health.
-We live stress filled lives, refuse to forgive others who’ve wronged us, and refuse to ask God to forgive us when we’ve sinned.
+We live stress-filled lives, refuse to forgive others who’ve wronged us, and refuse to ask God to forgive us when we’ve sinned.

 By the way, have you ever met a “good” Christian?
 You might know people who project a good image or perform good works but does that make them “good” in God’s sight?
 Have your class discuss Romans 3:10-18.
 And remind them that Jesus refused to let Himself be called good, saying that there’s no one good but our Father in Heaven (Mark 10:18).